-We’re highlighting some of the guest posts featured in our 2015 Outlook here on the blog.
-The following is an economic outlook sidebar by Avista Corp.
-Chief Economist, Dr. Grant Forsyth.
+We’re highlighting some of the sidebars featured in our 2015 Outlook here on the blog.
+The following is a discussion on the elements of responsible natural gas production.
 To access the full Outlook study please click here.

 Released annually, the Gas Outlook provides a detailed 10-year overview of expected natural gas demand, supply availability, infrastructure development and prices in the Northwest.
 The Outlook represents a consensus view of the regional natural gas market developed by industry participants that directly serve natural gas consumers in Washington, Oregon, Idaho and British Columbia.

 To access the full 2015 Outlook study along with a recording of our recent webinar with NWGA Executive Director, Dan Kirschner, please click here.